 To project greater volume and sustain through the guitar each 400 series Taylor comes with V-Class Bracing.
 An Expression System 2 Pickup comes installed in every 400 series.
 Delivering the natural voice of the Taylor 400 Series instrument.

-As a main Taylor dealer, all our staff have extensive knowledge of the Taylor series of instruments.
+As a key Taylor dealer, all our staff have extensive knowledge of the Taylor series of instruments.
 The best way to see which one of the 400 Series is right for you is to sit down and play one in a PMT Store!

 Our staff will happily spend time with you.
 Going through each difference throughout all our Taylor range.
 Carefully helping you steer towards your chosen Taylor Acoustic.

-You can do some further reading by checking out our Taylor comparison guide.
+You can do some further reading by checking out our Taylor Comparison Guide.
 This will help you decide which Taylor guitar is for you.